Population history of Egypt

 Egypt has a long and involved demographic history.
-This is partly due to the territory's geographical location at the crossroads of several major cultural areas: North Africa, the Middle East, the Mediterranean and Sub-Saharan Africa.
+This is partly due to the territory's geographical location at the crossroads of several major cultural areas: North Africa, the Middle East, the Mediterranean, the Sahara and Sub-Saharan Africa.
 In addition, Egypt has experienced several invasions and being part of many regional empires during its long history, including by the Canaanites, the Ancient Libyans, the Assyrians, the Kushites (a Nubian civilization), the Persians, the Greeks, the Romans, and the Arabs.

 However, invasions mostly involved the governing elite class and did not have a significant impact on the majority of the Egyptian population.
 Other scholars have suggested there may have been a gradual period of demographic change from Syria-Palestine, via the eastern Delta region.

 Neolithic and Predynastic periods

 Around 8000 BCE, the Sahara had a wet phase, the Neolithic Subpluvial (Holocene Wet Phase).
 There is very little evidence of human occupation of the Egyptian Nile Valley during the Early and Middle Holocene periods.
 This may be due to problems in site preservation.
 The Middle Nile Valley (Nubia) had population settlements attested by occupational sequence since the Pleistocene and the Holocene.
 People from the surrounding areas moved into the Sahara, and evidence suggests that the populations of the Nile Valley reduced in size.
 Several scholars have argued that the origins of the Egyptian civilisation derived from pastoral communities which emerged in both the Egyptian and northern Sudanese regions of the Nile Valley in the 5th millennium BCE.

 According to historian Donald Redford, the period from 9000 to 6000 BC had left very little in the way of archaeological evidence.
 Around 6000 BC, Neolithic settlements appear all over Egypt.
 Some studies based on morphological, genetic, and archaeological data have attributed these settlements to migrants from the Fertile Crescent in the Near East returning during the Egyptian and North African Neolithic, bringing agriculture to the region.